BenGoBlue05/UdacityAlumni/README.md

 https://waffle.io/BenGoBlue05/UdacityAlumni/join

+If you would like to learn how to use GitHub on Android Studio please check out this tutorial by Will Willis https://www.youtube.com/playlist?list=PLhO3X757HABdao5hv4HGQSWPX0tnN4lCO.
 If you have any questions feel free to contact bplewis5@gmail.com.

 [![Demo](https://j.gifs.com/GZXDKJ.gif)]